chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 appropriate amount of testing before merging the final PR may be found at `Testing your patch`_.

 * Once the pull request is approved, it can be merged.
 This can be done by either the reviewer or developer (given sufficient permissions), as decided between the two of them.
-See `How to merge a PR`_ for steps to perform this.
+See :ref:`How to merge a PR` for steps to perform this.

 * If you are reviewing code from an external contributor without push privileges, go through the checklist once more before merging the change.

-After the final version of the change has been agreed upon, the person making the merge should follow the steps for `How to merge a PR`_.
+After the final version of the change has been agreed upon, the person making the merge should follow the steps for :ref:`How to merge a PR`.

-.. _Developer Certificate of Origin: DCO.rst
-.. _How to merge a PR: git.rst#how-to-merge-a-pr

 .. _After merging: